coderap931/GameExchangeServer/README.md

--1/27/22: Several server bug fixes, testing and debugging still in progress -2/1/22: Ran into major computer issue that required a complete clean OS reinstall -2/2/22: Computer up and running properly again, continued testing and debugging
+-1/27/22: Several server bug fixes, testing and debugging still in progress -2/1/22: Ran into major computer issue that required a complete clean OS reinstall -2/2/22: Computer up and running properly again, continued testing and debugging -2/3/22: Finalized initial testing and debugging, moving to client creation